 If you're totally new to trading the markets, here's a quick overview for you.
-In just three minutes, you can understand the basics of Forex and CFD trading and learn how to get started!
+In just a few minutes, you can understand the basics of Forex and CFD trading and learn how to get started!

 Forex, also known as the foreign exchange market and FX, is the marketplace where currencies are traded.
 It's the world's largest, most liquid market with an estimated 5.3 billion USD being traded every day.